 - Minute: record meetings accurately and remember to consider your duties when considering and taking decisions.

-If you would like to discuss the above, or any other corporate matters, the Wright Hassall corporate team would be delighted to help.
+If you would like to discuss the above, or any other corporate matters, our corporate lawyers would be delighted to help.
 We advise public and private companies and owner-managed businesses, offering strategic advice as well as helping businesses on more routine company law and sector specific regulatory issues.
 The team is also very experienced in acting on mergers and acquisitions, joint ventures, investments and reorganisations.